erebboah/mirna_pipeline/README.md

 ## Analysis
 1. Concatenate counts per sample into a counts matrix.
 Example code in R and python from our practice run.
 2. Convert counts to CPM (counts per million) to normalize for library depth: R and python
-3. PCA to identify outliers: R and python
+3. Principal component analysis: R and python
 4. Differential microRNA expression analysis between conditions using pyDeseq2: python

 ## Summary